mari-code-l/The-Snail-Farm/README.md

 - As a user, I would like to see a responsive contact form to get in touch and inquire about the product.

-- As a user, I want
+- Most of the time im on my mobile so as a user I want to research online using my mobile phone.

 ---